typemill/typemill/readme.md

 Some ideas for devs (please fork this repository make your changes and create a pull request):

 * Fix a bug.
-* Create a nice theme.
+* Create a theme.
-* Create a new plugin.
+* Create a plugin.
-* Improve the CSS-code with BEM or utility-css (e.g. Tailwind) and make it modular.
-* Rebuild the theme with the new css-grid feature.
+* Auto-update functionality for core system plugins and themes.
+* Create a plugin and theme download page.
 * Improve the accessibility of html and css.
-* Help to establish autotests with selenium or cypress.
-* Write unit-tests.
-* Write an auto-update functionality.
+* Implement an ACL for user roles and rights.

 For hints, questions, problems and support, please open up a new issue on GitHub.

 ## Licence

 TYPEMILL is published under MIT licence.
 Please check the licence of the included libraries, too.

+## Community & Supporters

+* [Eziquel Bruni](https://github.com/EzequielBruni) edits the typemill documentation.
+* [vodaris](https://www.vodaris.de) sponsored the development of the search plugin.